 Part 2 extends Part 1 of the tutorial to create both large and small dots, as a demonstration of how to use global variables.

-Start where you left off at the end of Part 1, with the project open in App Inventor.
-Use the Save As button to make a copy of PaintPot so you can work on the new version without affecting the original version.
+With the project open in App Inventor, use the Save As button to make a copy of PaintPot so you can work on the new version without affecting the original version.
 Name the copy "PaintPotV2" (with no spaces).
 After saving a copy, you should see PaintPotV2 in the Designer.

-The size of the dots drawn on the canvas is determined in the when DrawingCanvas.Touched event handler where call Drawing.DrawCircle is called with r, the radius of the circle, equal to 5.
-To change the thickness, all we need to do is use different values for r.
-Use r = 2 for small dots and r = 8 for large dots.
+The size of the dots drawn on the Canvas is determined in the when DrawingCanvas.Touched event handler where call DrawingCanvas.DrawCircle is called with radius, the radius of the circle, equal to 5.
+To change the size, all we need to do is use different values for radius.
+Use radius = 2 for small dots and radius = 8 for large dots.

 Start by creating names for these values: